 One thing that can kill your meeting’s productivity is that everyone may have a different idea of what you’re supposed to be talking about and at what time.
 This makes it tough to stay focused on each task.
 To make meetings matter and keep everyone on the same path, create an agenda ahead of time, and then distribute it to your team members at least a day in advance.
 This way people are prepared for what’s going to happen in the meeting and can organize their own materials based on the topic at hand.

 When you can, consider creating a PowerPoint presentation that goes in hand with the agenda as a way to guide the conversation in the right direction.
-Your intelligent iPhone 6 Plus or other smartphone can be a valuable tool to guide the meeting, such as by allowing you to distribute meeting notes and presentation slides to your team.
+Your iPhone or other smartphone can be a valuable tool to guide the meeting, such as by allowing you to distribute meeting notes and presentation slides to your team.

 Hold Latecomers Accountable